 This is used primarily for service and maintenance and provides a platform for our engineers.

 There are 2 cables.
 A track rope cable (46 mm in diameter) on which the tram car rides and a smaller cable known as the hauling rope (27 mm in diameter), which is responsible for pulling the tram up the mountain.

-During your flight on the Jasper SkyTram, our fully-trained and knowledgable flight attendants will point out some of the many sites and answer your questions.
+During your flight on the Jasper SkyTram, our fully-trained and Knowledgeable flight attendants will operate the tram, point out some of the many sights, and answer your questions.

-Measuring a spacious 183 cm x 330 cm x 231 cm, each car has a capacity for 26 people plus one flight attendant.
+Measuring a spacious 183 cm x 330 cm x 231 cm, each cabin has a capacity for 26 people plus one flight attendant.*